San7o/hive-operator/README.md

 ```

 Note that the container engine and kubernetes Pods are two separate
-things, but they are both identified from the same `containerID`,
+things, but containers are identified the same `containerID`,
 so we can get the `contianerID`s from the filtered Pods and pass them
 to the container runtime to get the PIDs.